johncosta/johnmcostaiii.com/content/posts/2023-11-10-new-blog-hosting.markdown

 ## Choosing the Static Site Generator

-Given I already had some content formatted in markdown and the old site which used a version of Hugo, I didn't really spend a significant amount of time re-considering a static site to drive it.
+Given I already had some content formatted in Markdown and the old site which used a version of Hugo, I didn't really spend a significant amount of time re-considering a static site to drive it.

 I did take a few moments to see what was out there and found this list of [Awesome Static Generators](https://github.com/myles/awesome-static-generators).